 There is growing consensus that we need to take steps not just to stop the flow of carbon into the atmosphere or pollution into our waterways, but to transition our economy and society to be in line with principles of social and ecological wellbeing.
-This is the work of Just Transition, and it is no small task.
+This is the work of Just Transition.

-While preventing and managing the greatest effects of climate change will require action from the top, we believe that true resilience and wellbeing is built from the bottom-up.
-A Just Transition will therefore require the leadership and sustained engagement of organized communities.
+We believe that true resilience and wellbeing is built from the bottom-up.
+A Just Transition will, therefore, require the leadership and sustained engagement of organized communities.
 This means anchoring the principles of this transition in real community context and understanding of place.